USS Crane

 USS Crane (DD-109) was a Wickes-class destroyer in the United States Navy.
 She is named for naval officer William M. Crane.

-Crane was launched on 4 July 1918 by Bethlehem Shipbuilding Corporation, Union Iron Works, San Francisco, California; sponsored by Mrs. M. McGuire; and commissioned on 18 April 1919, Lieutenant Commander W. F. Gresham in command.
+Crane was launched on 4 July 1918 by Bethlehem Shipbuilding Corporation, Union Iron Works, San Francisco, California; sponsored by Mrs. M. McGuire; and commissioned on 18 April 1919.

 Service history

 Clearing San Francisco 21 April 1919, Crane arrived at Newport, Rhode Island, 13 May.
 She sailed for duty in European waters on 5 June, visiting ports in England and France and joining the escort for George Washington carrying President Woodrow Wilson to the peace conference.
 Returning to New York on 27 July, Crane was assigned to the Pacific Fleet, and arrived at San Francisco on 1 September.
 Here she participated in the naval review, during which she was visited by Secretary of the Navy Josephus Daniels on 4 September.
 After operations off the coast of Washington, Crane was placed in reserve at San Diego 26 January 1920, participating in occasional maneuvers until decommissioned on 7 June 1922, at San Diego.

 Recommissioned on 18 December 1939, Crane joined the Neutrality Patrol in the Pacific Ocean.
 She continued patrols and provided training for naval reservists and armed guard crews until the outbreak of World War II.